vanadium-archive/js/examples/fortunejs/README.md

 We have to pass it the location of the mountable in an environment variable called NAMESPACE_ROOT.

-    $ NAMESPACE_ROOT=/localhost:9002 proxyd --address=:9001
+    $ proxyd --veyron.namespace.root=/localhost:9002 --address=:9001

+## Running in NodeJS

-### WSPR
+### Run WSPR

 The WSPR proxy allows javascript to make Veyron RPC calls, and manages identities in a secure manner.

-We must tell WSPRD about the mountable using the NAMESPACE_ROOT env variable, and we pass in the location of the proxy with the '--vproxy' flag.
+We must tell WSPRD about the mountable using the NAMESPACE_ROOT env variable, and we pass in the location of the proxy with the '--veyron.proxy' flag.

-In addition, WSPR needs to talk to an identity server.
-These arn't easy to run yourself, as they require some OAuth credentials, so we'll just use one running at /proxy.envyor.com:8101/identity/veyron-test/google.

 Lastly, WSPR needs an initial identity.
-You can generate one of these with:
+You can generate one of these by running:

-    $ identity seekblessing > ~/identity
+    $ principal --veyron.credentials="$HOME"/veyron_credentials seekblessings

+Then click "Bless".

-Putting it all together, you start WSPR like so:
+Finally, we can start WSPR like so:

-    $ NAMESPACE_ROOT=/localhost:9002 \
-      VEYRON_IDENTITY=~/identity \
-      wsprd --v=1 --alsologtostderr=true \
+    $ wsprd --v=1 --alsologtostderr=true \
-        -vproxy :9001 --port 8124 \
+        --veyron.proxy=/localhost:9001 --port 8124 \
-        --identd "/proxy.envyor.com:8101/identity/veyron-test/google"

-## Running in NodeJS
+        --veyron.credentials="$HOME"/veyron_credentials \
+        --veyron.namespace.root=/localhost:9002

-Run the server:
+### Run the server:

     $ node ./lib/server.js

-Run the Client:
+### Run the client:

     $ node ./lib/client.js